JuttaR/Capstone/README.md

 ├── Procfile  # file for running app in production
 ├── README.md  # this Readme file
 ├── requirements.txt  # file containing all required libraries for installing on web server
+├── screenshot_1.jpg  # screenshot of dashboard for README
 │
 ```
 ### Reference